7 Tips for Choosing the Right Soil for Your Garden Bed

 You can also cause the same types of nutrient imbalances in regular topsoil if you apply too much compost, manure, or mulch for many years.
 More is not always better!
 The same caution applies to adding any fertilizers or lime to your garden if you haven't had a soil test to confirm that your soil actually needs those particular nutrients.

 Once you develop extremely high levels of various minerals in your soil, it can take many years to correct this imbalance.
 Prevention is the key!
-Read A Simple Tip for a Healthier Garden for more information about the importance of soil testing.
+Read Why Soil Testing is Critical for Maximum Yields for more information about the importance of soil testing.

 So, Which Soil Should You Use?